jamierocks/ATLauncher-API-Implementation/README.md

 ### Pluging In Your Data

-To get started with the code and plug in your own data, you need to create a src/main/java/com/atlauncher/data/Constants.java file.
+To get started with the code and plug in your own data, you need to create a db.php file.
 Below is a starter to get you going:

     <?php
 		$host = 'host';